 The number of cores is also another limiting factor.

-Instead, we chose to look at the architectural side of the multiple mining cores solutions.
-We realized that in all cores and at a particular moment of time only a small fraction of the electronics was being used.
-Although it is much easier to do silicon copy and paste it on thousands of cores and produces an ASIC very quickly.
+We chose to look at the architectural side of the multiple mining cores solutions.
+We realized that, in all cores and at a particular time, only a small fraction of the electronics was being used.
+Although it is much easier to do silicon copy and paste it on thousands of cores and produce an ASIC very quickly.

-This approach is nowhere near optimized.
-As all of these units cores are not interconnected neither they help each other in any way.
+This approach is nowhere near optimized, as all of these units cores are not interconnected, neither do they help each other in any way.
 So billions of expensive transistors are not fully utilized!

-If we had the possibility of integrating a huge number of hashing cores, let say 150k cores .The hashing rate of one circuit will be equal to FC.
+If we have the possibility to integrate a huge number of hashing cores, let us say 150k cores, the hashing rate of one circuit will be equal to FC.